BigPolarBear1/factorization/README.md

 UPDATE: I have added polarbearalg_v05 ... its broken, but it will generate, what is in NFS the algebraic side, correctly now. (use v04 for a working version that works in the integers fully).
 So for v06 I have to add some jacobi symbols for the linear algebra step to work with.
 But I'm having headache big time right now... lets see when I can get it done.

 Update: Yea, polarbearalg_v05.py, the linear algebra step there will be broken until a quadratic character base is added, like in number field sieve.
 I'm having a pounding headache right now.
 And tomorrow I have to go somewhere the entire day... but I'll see if I can get a first draft uploaded with a quadratic character base tomorrow evening.
 Having that quadratic character base is super crucial though.

+Update: Oh yea ofcourse... in polarbearalg_v05, you know how I'm calculating y1 there now (y0^2-4387*4)**0.5 mod p  .. that's how you can also figure out your quadratic character base.... ok ok ok.
+Tomorrow evening I'll finish v06 with the quadratic character base...